Just-A-Visitor/Algorithmic-Pseudocode/ReadMe.md

 * Your work might help other people preparing for interviews/competitive programming get acquainted with the core concepts of the algorithms rather than being confused by the clutter of the programming language.

-* Lastly, you'll get to learn **Latex** which is a great experience in itself.
+* Lastly, you'll get to learn **LaTeX** which is a great experience in itself.

 **The How**

 * If this is your first time contributing to a public repository, please refer to this [link](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/).
-For more clarity, you can refer to this [link](https://github.com/MarcDiethelm/contributing)
+For more clarity, you can refer to this [link](https://github.com/MarcDiethelm/contributing).

-* If you are not familiar with **TEX** or TypeSetting in general, please refer to this [link](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
+* If you are not familiar with **TeX** or TypeSetting in general, please refer to this [link](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes).
 You don't need to install anything to contribute to this repository.
 Just make sure that you have an **Overleaf** account and you are good to go.

 * Create an _issue_ if you've decided to work on an algorithm and get it approved before the coding phase. **Please do not start working on the issue before commenting on that particular thread.**